sudipdas789/Reaction_discovery/README.md

 - Discovery simulations separately with two different graph CVs:
   * 34 atoms within the adjacency matrix (34atomsCV) and 8 atoms within the adjacency matrix (8atomsCV)
 - Each of these two folders have subfolders containing inputs for running discovery simulations from each intial conforamtions.
-  * A compressed folder 'init_config' conains all the initial conformations.
+  * A compressed 'init_config' conains all the initial conformations for the runs with 34atomsCV.
   * A folder 'input' contains CP2K input files for each initial conformations and they define the QM region and the QM/MM interface.
   * plumed.dat is the PLUMED input, num_cv.pt file contains the spectral graph CV.
   * label.dat mentions all the atoms included within the adjacency matrix.